dougflip/node-remote-api/readme.md

 ## Plugins

-Plugins are a work in progress and do exactly what you think - add functionality to NodeRemoteApi.
+Plugins are a work in progress and do exactly what you think - add functionality to Node Remote API.
 Check out the [plugin docs](docs/plugins.md) for some detail on where that is headed.

-## Branches

-I am going to try and keep `master` stable and tested on my actual media machine.
-Work will be done against feature branches and integrated into the `dev` branch and then to `master`.

 ## Running Tests